ADVICE - CONTRACTS

 by Joelle Steele

-This advice column has been discontinued, but there are a lot of answers to questions here that may be of help to you.
-You can also download a FREE copy of my short book, Contract Basics.
+This advice column is no longer active, but there are a lot of answers to questions here that may be of help to you.
+You can also download a FREE copy of my short book, Contract Basics, or you can read some of my articles about contracts and other legal matters.
+And, I sell many different contract templates for only $24.95 each.

 Q. I can't find a contract for my type of business.
 If I draft a contract, can you fix it to be legal?
 How much would it cost?